top of page

 What is spread betting ?

-A trading instrument that allows you to take advantage of opportunities in both a rising and falling market.
-You can open a position based on whether you think a market will rise or fall, if the position moves in your chosen direction, you will make a profit.
+Spread betting is a trading instrument that allows you to take advantage of opportunities in both rising and falling markets.
+You can open a position based on whether you think a market will rise or fall.
+If the position moves in your chosen direction, you will make a profit.
 If it moves in the opposite direction, you will make a loss.

-Your positions use leverage, this means when you make a trade you are only required to pay a small deposit and not the total value of the trade.
-This means both your profits or losses will be magnified.
+Your positions use leverage.
+This means that when you make a trade, you are only required to pay a small deposit rather than the full value of the trade.
+As a result, both profits and losses are magnified.
 Spread bets are available on instruments such as shares, indices, forex and commodities.
-Spread bet uk

 How does spread betting work ?